Monte Paschi executives say "surprised" by probe

 Police carried out a total of 38 searches in six cities at different Italian and foreign financial institutions which had dealings with the Tuscan bank, investigative sources said.

-Sources close to the situation told Reuters police visited the Milan offices of Intesa Sanpaolo, Deutsche Bank and J.P.
-Morgan, as well as other banks, in connection with the probe.
+Sources close to the situation told Reuters police visited the Milan offices of Intesa Sanpaolo (ISP.MI), Deutsche Bank (DBKGn.DE) and J.P.
+Morgan (JPM.N), as well as other banks, in connection with the probe.
 Four past and present executives of Monte dei Paschi had been placed under investigation.

 According to a member of the internal auditing committee, Monte dei Paschi had not carried out "due diligence" checks ahead of the Antonveneta purchase.